FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 shapes" item should be read honestly as: 2 genomes positively validated, 1 genome revealing real unresolved limitations in the heuristic, not yet a clean 3-for-3.

+### Methodological rule, added 2026-06-17: isolate one variable per genome experiment

+`multitool.rune` combined two untested dimensions at once — a repeated tool step (position effect) and two simultaneous constraints, one of them new (`structured_output`, a constraint effect).
+When the result came back weak (-0.086), then worse after a fix attempt (-0.604), there was no way to tell which dimension the fix attempt was actually acting on, or whether it was fighting two effects at once.
+The `structured_output` fix turned out to be a real, partial insight (correctly explained `analyze`) tangled with a real miss (wrongly generalized to `summarize`) — but disentangling that took real effort, and could have been avoided by design.

+**Rule going forward: each new genome built specifically to test the heuristic should change exactly one structural dimension relative to existing genomes** (one new step type, OR one repeated step, OR one new constraint — not multiple at once), unless a prior single-variable experiment has already isolated each dimension separately and a combined genome is being used to test for *interaction effects* specifically (which should be stated explicitly as the goal, not stumbled into accidentally).

+**Concrete next steps for the two open gaps, in isolation:**
+1. **Position effect, isolated**: create `multitool_v2.rune` — identical to
+   `multitool.rune` (search → analyze → search → summarize) but with `constraints:
+   [cite_sources]` only, no `structured_output`.
+If the position gap (first search vs second search measuring different divergence) holds up without the constraint confound, that's a real, isolated finding worth a real fix (e.g. a `SUMMARIZE_PRECEDED_BY_SPECIFICITY`-style position-aware table, generalized beyond just "summarize").
+2. **Constraint effect, isolated**: separately, create a genome with `structured_output` present but with no repeated steps (e.g. three or four distinct steps, no position confound), to test whether the constraint's effect is genuinely step-type-dependent (helps `analyze`, doesn't help `summarize`) without `multitool.rune`'s repeated-search structure muddying the result.

+Do not run a third combined experiment on this question before these two isolated ones exist — that would repeat the same mistake this section documents.

 ## Stage 2 — Spec maturity

 - [ ] Versioned schema (semver on the `.rune` format itself, not just the repo)